gema-arta/heiwa/docs/poc/2-Clang_Stage0.md

 # The output should be:
 #       [Requesting program interpreter: /llvm-tools/lib/ld-musl-x86_64.so.1]

-# Check if the correct start files are used.
 grep  "lib.*/crt[1in].*succeeded" dummy.log | cut -d ' ' -f 4-5 | cut -b 5-

 # The output should be: